 At the same time, the Works and Days is a fitting sequel to the Theogony.
 If Hesiod's earlier poem explains how Zeus came to establish his rule of justice within the world, his later one indicates the consequences of that rule for human beings.
 Human beings were certainly not completely absent from the Theogony, but by the same token they obviously did not figure as its central characters either.
 But in the Works and Days they take center stage.
-With this shift of focus from gods (in their relation to other gods and to men) to men (in their relation to other men and to gods) comes an obvious change in both the tone and the rhetorical stance of the later poem, which can be seen most immediately in the difference between the virtual absence of imperatives and related grammatical forms in Hesiod's first poem and their extraordinary frequency in ter of this passage and because it presupposes a lunar calendar not used elsewhere by Hesiod.
+With this shift of focus from gods (in their relation to other gods and to men) to men (in their relation to other men and to gods) comes an obvious change in both the tone and the rhetorical stance of the later poem, which can be seen most immediately in the difference between the virtual absence of imperatives and related grammatical forms in Hesiod's first poem and their extraordinary frequency in his second one.

-13 Some scholars, mistakenly in my view, have assigned lines 765-828, the so-called "Days," to some other, later author than Hesiod, because of what they take to be the superstitious charachis second one.
 Both poems deal with values, and especially with the most fundamental value of all, justice.
-But the Theogony views these values from the perspective of the gods who embody them always and unconditionally, while the Works and Days considers them from the viewpoint of human beings who may fail to enact them properly and therefore must be encouraged to do so for their own good.
+But the Theogony views these values from the perspective of the gods, who embody them always and unconditionally, while the Works and Days considers them from the viewpoint of human beings, who may fail to enact them properly and therefore must be encouraged to do so for their own good.
 That is why the Theogony is a cosmogony, but the Works and Days is a protreptic.